Latvian Americans: Demography

 According to the 2000 census, a total of 87,564 people of Latvian descent lived in the United States.
 The larger populations are located in the states of California, New York, Illinois, Florida, and Massachusetts.
 Many Latvian Americans (about 9,000) have dual citizenship, which the country made available to emigrants after becoming independent of the Soviet Union.
-Since the late 20th century, more Latvian Americans have traveled to Latvia.
+Since the late 20th century, more Latvian Americans have traveled back to Latvia.
 Others provide financial support and give material to various organizations.
 Some Latvian Americans have settled there and been elected to the Saeima, or Parliament, in Latvia.

 The states with the largest Latvian-American populations are:

 Latvian-born population

 Latvian-born population in the US since 2010: